Send Your Clients to School

 Is it?
 I can barely read the text on the windows home page because it’s got white type on a background that shades from dark green (OK) on the left to yellowish-green on the right.
 The type on the right is illegible.

 Then, there’s a box that says compare versions (there are three).
 Click on that and you get to a box that lets you compare Windows 7 to XP and 2000.
 Not what I thought I was getting.
 I expected to see the different versions of Windows 7.
-Had to click another tab to see that.
+In order to see that information, I had to click still another tab.

 Apple’s site is different